ashykhmat/jMetrics/README.md

 Sample command:

-`java -jar jmetrics-console/target/jmetrics-console-1.0-SNAPSHOT.jar -projectPath C:\\workspace\\my_application -reportPath C:\\report`
+`java -jar jmetrics-console/target/jmetrics-console-2.0-SNAPSHOT.jar -projectPath C:\\workspace\\my_application -reportPath C:\\report`

 ## Run SonarQube Plug-in

+NOTE: ONLY OLD VERSION OF SONARQUBE IS SUPPORTED RIGHT NOW.
+SUPPORT OF THE LATEST SONAR VERSION WILL BE ADDED SHORTLY!

-To run jMetrics as a [SonarQube][] plug-in, copy jmetrics-sonar-plugin/target/jmetrics-sonar-plugin-1.0-SNAPSHOT.jar into SonarQube/extensions/plugins folder.
+To run jMetrics as a [SonarQube][] plug-in, copy jmetrics-sonar-plugin/target/jmetrics-sonar-plugin-2.0-SNAPSHOT.jar into SonarQube/extensions/plugins folder.
 Start SonarQube and execute metrics collection on your project.
 This can be done executing following Maven command in your project root folder:

 `mvn sonar:sonar`